Classification of "Quaternionic" Bloch-bundles: Topological Quantum Systems of type AII: An overview to -theory

 \section{An overview to $KQ$-theory}

 According to \cite{dupont-69,seymour-73} we denote with $KQ(X,\tau)$ the \emph{Grothendieck group} of $\rr{Q}$-vector bundles over the involutive space $(X,\tau)$.
 We refer also to \cite[Section 3.6]{luke-mishchenko-98} for pedagogical description of the $KQ$-theory and its relation with the Atiyah's $KR$-theory.
-Restricting to fixed point set $X^\tau$ (hereafter assumed non empty) one has a homomorphism $KQ(X,\tau)\to KQ(X^\tau,{\rm Id_X})\simeq K\text{\em Sp}(X^\tau)$, where $K\text{\em Sp}$ denotes the $K$-theory for vector bundles with quaternionic fiber (\cf{husemoller-94}).
+By a restriction to the fixed point set $X^\tau$ (hereafter assumed non empty) one has a homomorphism $KQ(X,\tau)\to KQ(X^\tau,{\rm Id_X})\simeq K\text{\em Sp}(X^\tau)$, where $K\text{\em Sp}$ denotes the $K$-theory for vector bundles with quaternionic fiber (see \eg \cite{husemoller-94}).

 The \emph{reduced group} $\widetilde{KQ}(X,\tau)$ is the kernel of the homomorphism $KQ(X,\tau)\to KQ(\{\ast\})$ where $\ast\in X$ is a $\tau$-invariant base point.
 When $X$ is compact one has the usual relation \beql{eq:KQ0} KQ(X,\tau)\;\simeq\;\widetilde{KQ}(X,\tau)\;\oplus\; KQ(\{\ast\})\;\simeq\;\widetilde{KQ}(X,\tau)\;\oplus\; \Z \eeq where we used $KQ(\{\ast\})\simeq K\text{\em Sp}(\{\ast\})\simeq\Z$.
 Moreover, the isomorphism \beql{eq:KR0X} \tilde{KR}(X,\tau)\;\simeq\;{\rm Vec}_\rr{R}(X,\tau)\;:=\;\bigcup_{m\in\N}{\rm Vec}^m_\rr{R}(X,\tau) \eeq establishes the fact that $\tilde{KQ}(X,\tau)$ provides the description for $\rr{Q}$-bundles in the stable regime (\ie when the rank of the fiber is assumed to be sufficiently large).